Moving WordPress

 - Admin or root access to the new server.

-- A basic understanding of Linux, Mysql and WordPress.
+- A basic understanding of Linux, Apache httpd, Mysql and WordPress.

 Doing the Work